brianzhu10/Spell-tester/README.md

 # Requesting Data
-The user can request data with https://www.dictionaryapi.com/api/v3/references/collegiate/json/{word}?key={your-api-key}.
+The user can request data by calling the receieveLink function and passing their desired word as a parameter.
-By using the request URL the user will request for a json file that will contain all of Merriam-Webster's information regarding the word.
+The function will call the getJson function which requests a json file from Merriam-Webster using the link https://www.dictionaryapi.com/api/v3/references/collegiate/json/{word}key={apiKey}

 # Receiving Data
 After requesting the json file throug hthe Merriam-Webster API, a json file will be provided.